Water quality and safety

 Please contact the Environmental Improvement Service using the link below if you need further information on any of these topics.

-Local Authorities have been requested by The Department for Environment, Food & Rural Affairs (DEFRA) to make any owners or operators of Private Water Supplies aware of some forthcoming consultations which they would like as many people as possible to be made aware of and have the opportunity to make comments.
+Local Authorities have been requested by The Department for Environment, Food and Rural Affairs (DEFRA) to make any owners or operators of Private Water Supplies aware of some forthcoming consultations which they would like as many people as possible to be made aware of and have the opportunity to make comments.
 Please click on the following link to obtain details of the proposed consultation process: DEFRA Consultation on proposed new regulations for private water suppliers.

 The Regulation of Private Distribution Systems